 When working in a clothes shop, one of the most common requests was, ‘do we have any natural fabrics?’
 By this, 99% of the time, people were alluding to cotton.
-This fibre is indeed the most commonly used natural fibre with an average of 29 million tonnes of cotton produced annually across the globe.
+This fibre is indeed the most commonly used natural fibre with an average of 29 million tonnes produced annually worldwide.
 China, United States, India, Pakistan, Uzbekistan and West Africa account for over 75% of global production.
-Cotton has the reputation of a kind and natural fibre, however in this article we are going to find out if this reputation is truly deserved.
+Cotton has the reputation of a kind and natural fibre.
+However in this article we are going to find out if this reputation is truly deserved.

 “World’s dirtiest crop”

 Growing cotton is incredibly water and chemical intensive; of these chemicals, half are thought to be hazardous to both the environment and human health.
 It’s not surprising that The World Health Organization (TWHO) is referring to cotton as ‘the world’s dirtiest crop’.

 Cotton constitutes a quarter of the world’s insecticide use

 The total area of land dedicated to cotton growth has not changed significantly for the past 80 years, however in that time output has tripled.
 Just 2.4% of the world’s cropland is dedicated to cotton.
 And yet it accounts for a huge 24% and 11% respectively of global insecticide and pesticide sales.
 These chemical nasties are also derived from petrochemicals, so they contribute a significant carbon footprint and extensively poison our soils and waterways.

 Cotton’s reliance on pesticide use has a substantial social impact too.
 Particularly since most of the world’s cotton is grown in developing countries, where environmental laws are lax and harmful chemicals such as DDT are commonly used despite being banned in the EU and US.
 Furthermore, crops are often cultivated by the rural poor, with no access to the protective clothing necessary when working with harmful pesticides and fertilisers.